Basics

 Click on image to view a larger version.
 Photo credit: Chris Little, Kansas State University.

-The pathogen can infect over 500 different kinds of plants, including important agronomic crops such as soybean, corn, grain sorghum, sunflowers and alfalfa.
+The pathogen can infect over 500 different kinds of plants.
+It causes stalk rot on corn and infects many of important agronomic and pasture crops such as soybean, grain sorghum, sunflowers,cotton, alfalfa and white clover.